wordsworthc/evo-python-sdk/packages/evo-client-common/oauth.md

 `AuthorizationCodeAuthorizer.refresh_token()` can be used to refresh the access token when it expires.
 If the authorization server did not return a refresh token, the function will raise `OAuthError`.
 If you try refreshing the token within 5 minutes of the last refresh, the token will not be refreshed and the method will return `False`.
 Similarly, if there is any error during the refresh, the method will return `False`.

-This is how `ApiConnector` automatically refreshes the access token when it expires.
+This is how `APIConnector` automatically refreshes the access token when it expires.

 > Note: You MUST request the `offline_access` scope at login to get a refresh token.
 Offline access is not included by default in any of the predefined scope groups.